nmshd/documentation/_docs_integrate/11-connector-configuration.md

     // the event name (e.g. transport.messageReceived) that triggered the webhook "trigger": "transport.messageReceived",

-    // the payload of the event
+    // the data of the event
     "data": {}
 }
 ```

-The payload data is documented in the [events](/integrate/connector-events) section.
+You can find type definitions of the event data in the [Connector Events]({% link _docs_integrate/32-connector-events.md %}) section.